ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC Session {#edhoc-exec}

 In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol augmented with an access token.
-During the EDHOC session, C specifies the access token to RS by value as conveyed in EAD item EAD\_ACCESS\_TOKEN, or by reference through a session identifier conveyed in the EAD item EAD\_SESSION\_ID (see {{AT-in-EAD}}).
+During the EDHOC session, C specifies the access token to RS by value as conveyed in EAD item EAD\_ACCESS\_TOKEN, or by reference through a session identifier SESSION\_ID conveyed in the EAD item EAD\_SESSION\_ID (see {{AT-in-EAD}}).

 As per {{Section A.2 of RFC9528}}, EDHOC can be transferred over CoAP using either the forward or the reverse message flow, thus manifesting the two possible mappings between the ACE roles (client and resource server) and the EDHOC roles (Initiator and Responder), whereas the CoAP roles (client and server) remain the same.
 The choice of message flow and corresponding mapping depends on the deployment setting and in particular on which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.